pingcap/tidb/docs/design/2022-09-19-distributed-ddl-reorg.md

 }
 ```

-Add mysql.TiDB_background_subtask_history table to record completed (including failure status) subtasks.
+Add `mysql.tidb_background_subtask_history` table to record completed (including failure status) subtasks.
 The table structure is the same as tidb_background_subtask .
 Considering the number of subtasks, some records of the history table are deleted regularly in the later stage.

 ###Principle